 Google Agent Development Kit (ADK) is a ai agent builders tool with a free tier.
 We looked at what you actually get, what real users say, and whether the price matches the value.
 Here's our take.

 Google Agent Development Kit (ADK) is worth it if you need ai agent builders tools.
-First-party google support with gemini optimization makes it a solid choice.
+Free and open source under apache 2.0 with first-party google support across 4 official sdks (python, typescript, go, java) makes it a solid choice.

 For Free, here's what that buys you: